emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 <pre><code class="language-sql">
--- Merge hourly calories, steps, and intensities datasets using LEFT JOIN on Id and ActivityHour SELECT A.Id, A.ActivityHour AS activity_hour, A.Calories, C.StepTotal AS step_total, I.TotalIntensity AS total_intensity, I.AverageIntensity AS average_intensity,
+-- Merge hourly calories, steps, and intensities datasets using LEFT JOIN on Id and ActivityHour SELECT
+  A.Id,
+  A.ActivityHour AS activity_hour,
+  A.Calories,
+  C.StepTotal AS step_total,
+  I.TotalIntensity AS total_intensity,
+  I.AverageIntensity AS average_intensity
 FROM `bellabeat-461300.fittracker.hourly_calories` A
-LEFT JOIN `bellabeat-461300.fittracker.hourly_steps` C ON
+LEFT JOIN `bellabeat-461300.fittracker.hourly_steps` C ON A.Id = C.Id AND A.ActivityHour = C.ActivityHour
-A.Id=C.Id
-AND A.ActivityHour=C.ActivityHour
-LEFT JOIN `bellabeat-461300.fittracker.hourly_intensities` I ON
+LEFT JOIN `bellabeat-461300.fittracker.hourly_intensities` I ON A.Id = I.Id AND A.ActivityHour = C.ActivityHour;
-A.Id=I.Id
-AND A.ActivityHour=C.ActivityHour
 </code></pre>

 </details>